-3 Suspension and permanent exclusion from school
+4 Suspension and permanent exclusion from school

-- 3.1 Only the Principal / Head teacher] has the power to impose a suspension or permanent exclusion from school.
-An 'Acting Head' who has been formally appointed to this position while the Principal / Head teacher is on extended leave, or the post is vacant, will also have this power. - 3.2 Suspension and permanent exclusion from school can take the form of: - 3.2.1 Suspension for a fixed term (including lunch time suspensions, which each count as half a day); or - 3.2.2 permanent exclusion. - 3.3 Permanent exclusion from school will only be imposed for: - 3.3.1 a serious breach or breaches and / or persistent breaches of this policy; and - 3.3.2 where allowing the pupil to remain in school would seriously harm the education and / or welfare of the pupil and / or others (such as staff or pupils) in the school. - 3.4 The principles, guidance and procedure set out in the Exclusion Guidance will be followed at all times.
-This includes the statutory procedure for notifying parents, challenging the decision, and holding meetings / hearings, including the deadlines for these. - 3.5 The [Principal / Head teacher] may cancel (i.e. withdraw) any suspension or permanent exclusion which has not yet been formally reviewed by the [Governors' Discipline Committee] at a meeting, including where additional information has been received from the parents, Virtual School Head, Social Worker or other health or educational professional after the original decision was made.
+- 4.1 Only the Principal / Head teacher] has the power to impose a suspension or permanent exclusion from school.
+An 'Acting Head' who has been formally appointed to this position while the Principal / Head teacher is on extended leave, or the post is vacant, will also have this power. - 4.2 Suspension and permanent exclusion from school can take the form of: - 4.2.1 Suspension for a fixed term (including lunch time suspensions, which each count as half a day); or - 4.2.2 permanent exclusion. - 4.3 Permanent exclusion from school will only be imposed for: - 4.3.1 a serious breach or breaches and / or persistent breaches of this policy; and - 4.3.2 where allowing the pupil to remain in school would seriously harm the education and / or welfare of the pupil and / or others (such as staff or pupils) in the school. - 4.4 The principles, guidance and procedure set out in the Exclusion Guidance will be followed at all times.
+This includes the statutory procedure for notifying parents, challenging the decision, and holding meetings / hearings, including the deadlines for these. - 4.5 The [Principal / Head teacher] may cancel (i.e. withdraw) any suspension or permanent exclusion which has not yet been formally reviewed by the [Governors' Discipline Committee] at a meeting, including where additional information has been received from the parents, Virtual School Head, Social Worker or other health or educational professional after the original decision was made.

-Appendix 5 Investigations and use of alternative placements
+Appendix 4 Investigations of incidents and alternative action